Pacanaz/react-warehouse-app/README.md

 Charts in product detail page made with react-chart-js-2

+State management done with Context API.

-(obviously you can check it all in package.json, I'm just trying to fill this readme section up :D )
+(obviously you can check it all in package.json, and the files I'm just trying to fill this readme section up :D )